jchip/nix-clap/README.md

   alias: "~root-command~",
   argList: [],
   args: {},
-  opts: {}, // contains the actual values for each option
+  opts: {}, // contains the parsed values for each option (coerced to proper types)
-  optsFull: {}, // contains the detailed values for each option, including array indices
+  optsFull: {}, // contains the full string/array values for each option (before coercion)
   optsCount: {}, // contains the count for counting options
   source: {}, // contains info about where the option value came from
-  verbatim: {}, // contains original unprocessed value
+  verbatim: {}, // contains original unprocessed values as provided on command line
   subCommands: {} // contains parsed sub-commands
 }
 ```